enricocid/Music-Player-GO/Privacy.md

 ## Children's Privacy

+The app do not address anyone under the age of 13.
+I do not knowingly collect personally identifiable information from children under 13.
+In the case I discover that a child under 13 has provided me with personal information (by email), I immediately delete it.
+If you are a parent or guardian and you are aware that your child has provided us with personal information by email, please contact me so that I will be able to do necessary actions.

-This software is intended for general use and has no restrictions on utilization by children. <hr>
+This software is intended for general use and has no restrictions on utilization by children.
+Music Player GO **DOES NOT** contain any hazardous, violent or any other content (e.g. augment reality) that may require parental supervision. <hr>

 ## Links To Other Sites